 Note that this is not an exhaustive list, and elements that are not listed here may also be present in access log messages.
-The Commercial Edition of the LDAP SDK provides an API for parsing access log messages and provides access to all elements that they may contain.
+The UnboundID LDAP SDK for Java provides an API for parsing access log messages and provides access to all elements that they may contain.